 There are many more studies I can cite, but I think you’ll agree that the evidence is clear that taking a carefully designed program of supplements including a high-quality multivitamin is an important ingredient in a healthy lifestyle.

 I should add that all the research I discussed above was supported and published by Shaklee.
-There are over 90 research studies published in peer-reviewed journals supported by Shaklee.
+There are over 100 research studies published in peer-reviewed journals supported by Shaklee, which you can check out at the Shaklee Health Resource.
 How many studies has your supplement company published?

-If you’d like more information about what supplements would be appropriate for you, please email me at firstname.lastname@example.org or check this page.
+If you’d like more information about what supplements would be appropriate for you, please fill out a HealthPrint assessment or email me at email@example.com.

 Question: Do you take a multivitamin?
 Do you think it makes you healthier?